Your Support Saved Acedro’s Life

 Acedro had been living in America for almost two years making the life that he always wanted.
 He had left Central America and came to Columbus to settle, find a job and eventually bring the rest of his family here to live with him.
 He knew people who had come here and they had told him about the jobs he could find with his specific skills.
 They also told him about the Our Lady of Guadalupe Center and how it offers help with food and services that specifically cater to Hispanic immigrants.

 So, when he arrived in Columbus, he reached out to the Center.
-He met with the Center’s social worker who first gave him food and showed him all of the other resources that they offer, including legal services, mental health counseling, and more.
+He met with the Center’s social worker who first gave him food and showed him all of the other resources that they offer, including legal services, ESL classes, citizenship readiness classes, on-site wellness checks and referrals, community events, case management, legal assistance, and job readiness assistance to clients, and more.
 For a few months, Acedro would return to the Center for food but, eventually, he found a job and saved up enough money to find an apartment.

 Soon, Acedro was 100% independent, paying his bills and saving money.
 He even bought a car and was thrilled that he would no longer need to rely on public transportation.
 This self-sufficiency carried on for almost a year until his life, as well as the lives of thousands of Latino immigrants in central Ohio, were greatly affected by the COVID-19 pandemic.